IHT Business Property Relief: Relief on lifetime transfers - (additional) tax payable on transferor’s death within seven years

 The requirement in s.113A(3) is that “the transferee” owned “the original property” throughout the period from the date of transfer to the death of the transferor (or, under s.113A(4), the earlier death of the transferee).
 [This requirement is relaxed if the original property has been replaced, subject to certain strict conditions, detailed in this chapter at SVM111280.]

 “The transferee” is defined (by s.113A(8) for the purposes of s.113A as a whole) as the person who became the owner of the property on the transfer or, where on the transfer the property became (or remained) settled on discretionary trusts or other relevant property trusts subject to exit and ten-yearly charges, the trustees of the settlement.
 Except for discretionary trusts and other relevant property trusts subject to exit and ten-yearly charges, ownership means “beneficial ownership”, so a life tenant can be a transferee for this purpose, especially for pre-22 March 2006 gifts into trust.
-This is a complex area, so the Appeals Team and IHT should be consulted in any case of doubt.
+This is a complex area, so the Litigation and Technical Advice Team (LTAT) and IHT should be consulted in any case of doubt.

 |Additional Guidance: SVM150000|